 New ‘Pre-action Protocol’ for debt claims.
 Are you ready?

-A ‘Pre-action Protocol’ for debt claims comes into force on 1 October 2017.
+A ‘Pre-action Protocol’ for debt claims came into force on 1 October 2017.
 The Protocol places new requirements on businesses who are seeking payment of debts from an individual (including sole traders).
 However, the Protocol does not extend to business to business debt.

 The Pre-action Protocol sets out the requirements for information which must be included in letters of claim which, alongside the expected points (i.e. the debt amount, interest being claimed and attaching a statement of account) also includes the requirement for an information sheet and reply form to be attached to the letter as well as a financial statement.